the-expanse/SideQuestWiki/Windows-7-Support.md

 ## Windows 7 is not officially supported by Windows anymore so you may have some trouble

 The below information is provided as is and without warranty.
-SideQuest does not support windows 7 but we have had reports that it can work.
+SideQuest does not support Windows 7 directly but we have had reports that it can work.
 The most difficult part is usually the driver installation which we go into more detail on below.

 ## This guide is for Windows 7 manual installation